May 25, 1980: Cooney vs Young

 The words belong to late heavyweight contender Jimmy Young and were uttered to scribe Randy Gordon ahead of the veteran’s scheduled bout with Gerry Cooney, the match to be aired on live national television.
 And Young gets points for telling the truth: he had fought “punchers” before, some of the biggest in heavyweight history in fact.

 The truth was Jimmy Young, with a record of 25-9-2, was one of the most experienced heavyweights around, having given Ken Norton and Muhammad Ali highly competitive tilts and boasting wins over Earnie Shavers and George Foreman, two of the most powerful fighters in boxing history.
-So one must forgive Young for thinking a scrap with Gerry Cooney didn’t represent anything he hadn’t dealt with before.
+So one must forgive Young for thinking a scrap with Gerry Cooney didn’t represent anything he couldn’t handle.
 After all, while Jimmy had been around the top tier of the heavyweight division for years, Cooney was just the flavour of the week, a green, unproven pretender, riding a wave of excitement that had more to do with his pasty complexion than his actual skill as a prizefighter.
 Or so Young thought.

 Looking back, Cooney vs Young was another classic “crossroads fight,” the stakes high and the consequences profound.
-This was the match that made Gerry Cooney a legitimate top contender for the heavyweight championship, and made Jimmy Young a has-been.
+This was the match that made Gerry Cooney a legit top contender for the heavyweight title, and officially made Jimmy Young a has-been.
 After this, Gerry would knock out two of Young’s former opponents, Ron Lyle and Norton, and by that point Cooney was a sensation, a prizefighter worth millions.
 But it was his battle with the man some felt had been cheated of a win over the great Muhammad Ali that marked the turning point and inspired millions of sports fans to crowd the Cooney bandwagon.

 “Young is in terrific shape,” stated one of the veteran’s sparring partners, Randall (Tex) Cobb, during the build-up to the match.
 “He’s moving real well.
 Looks like the Young of old.
 He’s nearly impossible to hit.”

-Such statements no doubt helped to fill seats in the Atlantic City Convention Hall and indeed it was a capacity crowd that witnessed the match, along with millions watching it on national television.
+Such statements no doubt helped to fill seats in the Atlantic City Convention Hall, and indeed it was a capacity crowd that witnessed the match, along with millions watching on national television.
 But instead of a dramatic and competitive battle, what everyone saw instead was the birth of a phenomenon, the emergence of a new and potent force in boxing.

 Right from the opening bell, Cooney, 22-0 with 18 knockouts, took charge, his advantages in height and reach allowing him to control the fight behind a stiff jab that forced Young to give ground.
 The veteran fought from a half-crouch, circling to his left away from Cooney’s vaunted hook, the punch that everyone knew was the bigger man’s most dangerous weapon.
 Near the end of the round it was Young who snapped home a hard hook of his own, but the blow had little effect; Jimmy had never been known for his punching power.